SDU-eScience/Documentation/docs/source/index.rst

 kibana configuration
 ^^^^^^^^^^^^^^^^^^^^^

 We used a Kibana dashboard to monitor our iRODS grid.
-The Kibana service currently is running on unit03.esciencecloud.sdu.dk with port 5601.
-So you need to forward this port from your local terminal if you want to access Kibana with ``http://localhost:5601`` throug your local browser.
+The Kibana service currently is running on the index node with port 5601.
+So you need to forward this port from your local terminal if you want to access Kibana web portal with ``http://localhost:5601`` throug your local browser.

 Forward the port 5601 from your local terminal.